Our Impact

 Additionally, it also includes a package of workplace encounters in curriculum time to help better connect what pupils learn at school with the wider world.

 These programmes are now available to pupils at this school thanks to the work of their peers.
+Compass was also commended by Ofsted in their 2025 report into Blackpool & the Fylde College, one of the Compass delivery partner colleges.

 02